VA pathologist set to change manslaughter plea

 The drug Levy used is called "2m-2b," the indictment says.
 The chemical is so hard to detect the Arkansas Crime Laboratory in Little Rock had to order a new test kit to confirm the drug in a sample of Levy's blood, Raper testified.
 The agent said Levy's case was the first time the Crime Laboratory had tested for the drug.

-Levy's drug use was discovered March 1, 2018, after a Washington County Sheriff's Office deputy saw him walking toward his car at the U.S. Post Office on Dickson Street in Fayetteville.
+Levy's drug use was discovered after March 1, 2018, after a Washington County Sheriff's Office deputy saw him walking toward his car at the U.S. Post Office on Dickson Street in Fayetteville.
 The deputy thought Levy was intoxicated and held him until a police officer arrived.
-The officer arrested Levy for driving while intoxicated because Levy drove to the post office and failed a field sobriety test.
+The officer arrested Levy for driving while intoxicated because Levy drove to the Post Office and failed a field sobriety test.

 The three breathalyzer tests Levy took immediately following his arrest reported an "interfering substance" each time, police records show.
 The DWI charge was later dismissed after Levy's blood and urine samples taken after the arrest came back clear.

-The drug passes through the body so quickly it would require three tests a week to ensure the subject wasn't using the substance, according to hearing testimony.
-The lack of a reliable regular test method for 2m-2b was a factor in deciding against allowing bond, the judge said at the time.
+The drug passes through the body so quickly it would require three tests a week to ensure the subject wasn't using the substance, according to bond hearing testimony.
+The lack of a reliable regular test method for 2m-2b was a factor in deciding against allowing bond, U.S. Magistrate Erin L. Wiedemann, who presided at the bond hearing, said at the time.
+Levy has remained at the Washington County Detention Center ever since.